 Umzinyathi District Municipality has prepared the implementation plans according to the National Key Performance Areas of the Five Year Strategic Local Government Agenda and they are also aligned to the departments of the municipality in relation to their implementation.
 The implementation plan serves as the alignment between the IDP and Budget, and they also unpack the strategies in terms of their programmes.
-They also have the core functions aligned to each Key Performance Area to be undertaken during the 2021/22, these core functions are then aligned to the budget to facilitate the implementation.
-The 2021/22 draft Budget was finalised and adopted by Council on 26th March 2021.
+They also have the core functions aligned to each Key Performance Area to be undertaken during the 2022/23, these core functions are then aligned to the budget to facilitate the implementation.
+The 2022/23 draft Budget will be finalised and adopted by Council in March 2022.
 The implementation plan has committed human and financial resources to enable the municipality to achieve its developmental mandate.